wbcsd/data-exchange-protocol/decisions/log/0033-piece-as-declaredunit.md

 Feedback motivating the addition of `piece` as declaredUnit:

 - For some industries (especially automotive and electronics), PCFs are calculated and compared by unit of product (aka “piece”), not by physical unit
 - Our current standard requires PCFs to be entered and stored by physical units.
-Although one could argue that the current standard can also accommodate PCFs calculated by unit to be stored as PCFs calculated by physical unit, we received feedback from users this conversion causes confusion and results in a likely misinterpretation of the PCF data being entered and shared.
+Although one could argue that the current standard can also accommodate PCFs calculated by unit to be stored as PCFs calculated by physical unit, we received feedback from users that this conversion causes confusion and results in a likely misinterpretation of the PCF data being entered and shared.
 Further, as PCF exchange is going through a transition period from "spreadsheets" to "solutions", the PACT data model is increasingly exposed to end-users, potentially in the form of questionnaires, hence the need and value of such data attributes to be displayed in an understandable and easy-to-enter and understand way to end-users.
 In short, humans and not just machines must understand and use the data model.
 - In some industries, the physical unit of the product (i.e. mass) is either not known, not systematically maintained in ERP systems, or not identical among products (specifically in the electronics sector, mass may vary slightly among products), and therefore is not the best unit of measure to calculate a comparable PCF

 If `piece` is added as a declaredUnit, however, there is still a need to know the physical unit of the product.
 This was understood based on feedback from the PACT Methodology Working Group which discussed this topic in detail in Fall 2023: